Reese’s Stuffed Peanut Butter Cookies

 Now… drizzle away.

 The chocolate/peanut butter drizzle will “set” after a few hours, making these cookies perfect for traveling.
-I baked them on Thursday, saved a few, and sent the rest along with Kevin to work.
-And then brought these to his holiday work party at night.

 There really are no more words.
 Please.
 Go make these dreamy cookies now.